 The cells look very abnormal.
 These are the fastest growing tumours.
 They often come back after treatment and can spread to other parts of the brain and sometimes the spinal cord.
 You usually have treatment with radiotherapy and chemotherapy.

 Benign or malignant

-Doctors might refer to your low grade tumour as benign.
-Or your high grade tumour as malignant.
+Doctors might refer to some low grade tumours as benign.
+And high grade tumours as malignant.

-For example, a slow growing benign tumour can cause serious symptoms and be life threatening if it's in an important part of the brain.
-Some low grade astrocytomas can spread to other parts of the brain or spinal cord.
-Radiotherapy and chemotherapy is sometimes used to treat benign tumours.
+For example, a slow growing benign tumour can cause serious symptoms and be life threatening if it's in a particular part of the brain.
+And some low grade astrocytomas can become malignant over time.

 Changing from benign to malignant

-Some benign tumours can develop into a malignant tumour.
+Some low grade tumours can develop into a malignant tumour.
 It is called malignant transformation or progression to malignancy.

 For example, a grade 2 tumour could progress to a grade 3 tumour.
 Or a grade 3 tumour could change to a grade 4.